visiyo/AutoStoreWorkflows/README.md

 ## License
 All code here is MIT licensed, which means it's provided free of charge, but with no warranty.
 See the LICENSE.md file for more details.

+## Sample Workflows

+#### Rest API DEMO
+\restDemo
+This sample workflow is a demonstration of using scripts to interface AutoStore with REST APIs

+#### AutoCapture Optional Filename
+\autoCaptureOptionalFilename

+This sample workflow is a demonstration of using a script to conditionally rename a file